 The review of tenure and promotion documents begins with the department T&P committee.
-Documents are then reviewed in turn by the department chair and the college dean.
+Docu¬ments are then reviewed in turn by the department chair and the college dean.
 Tenure and promotion of chairs begins at the level of the department T&P committee, proceeds to a committee of department chairs from the college, then proceeds to the dean with the remainder of the process to follow as ordinary cases of tenure and promotion.

-Tenure and promotion portfolios with no discrepant decisions among required levels of review proceed from the dean to the provost.
-At the request of the candidate under review or in the event of a discrepant decision or at the request of any of these levels (department, chair, committee of department chairs, dean), the portfolio goes to the college T&P committee which serves as the appeals committee for tenure and promotion cases.
+Tenure and promotion portfolios without any negative decisions among required levels of review proceed from the dean to the provost.
+At the request of the candidate under review, in the event of any negative decisions among required levels of review, or at the request of any of these levels (department, chair, committee of department chairs, dean), the portfolio goes to the college T&P committee which serves as the appeals committee for tenure and promotion cases.
 The college committee may request written clarification from previous levels of review and will have access to all portfolios in the current year in that college to see examples of successful portfolios in that year.